tile-run/python-quick-start/README.md

 # Tile API Python Quick Start

-Extract data from PDFs using Tile's API.
+Extract data from unstructured files (PDFs, images, text) using Tile's API.
 Get your API key by signing up for an account at https://tile.run.

 ## Setup